mylinuxforwork/dotfiles-installer/README.md

 # Dotfiles Installer

+> [!IMPORTANT]
-> The application is currently in development and not ready for production.
+> The application is currently in development.
+Errors may occur.
+Please open an issue.

 Install dotfiles easily with the Dotfiles Installer.
 Or if you want to publish your dotfiles with an easy to use installer, provide and share a configuration for the Dotfile Installer.